maccuaa/formsy-mui/src/FormsyText/FormsyText.md

 **updateImmediately**

-By default, if the TextField has validations the value of the TextField will only be updated once the user has left the input.
+By default, if the TextField has validations the value of the TextField will only be updated once the user has left the input or the user has entered a valid value.
 You can use the updateImmediately prop to update the value of the TextField as the user is typing.
 For more information see the documentation of the updateImmediately prop.
 ```jsx
 <div>
   <p>Each input has the <strong>isInt</strong> validation.</p>